Skip to main content

 Peptide therapies stimulate the body’s own growth hormone production through specific receptor interactions.

 The interplay between hormones and metabolic health is profound.
 Testosterone, for example, significantly influences carbohydrate, fat, and protein metabolism.
-Low are associated with increased fat mass, particularly visceral adiposity, reduced insulin sensitivity, and altered lipid profiles.
+Low testosterone levels are associated with increased fat mass, particularly visceral adiposity, reduced insulin sensitivity, and altered lipid profiles.
 Clinical studies demonstrate that testosterone optimization can improve insulin resistance, glycemic control, and reduce body fat, especially truncal adiposity.

 The mechanisms involve testosterone’s influence on the expression of regulatory proteins involved in glycolysis, glycogen synthesis, and lipid metabolism within tissues like the liver, muscle, and fat.